 Instructions

-- Place the raspberries, 1/4 cup of sugar and 2 tablespoons of water in a 3-quart non-reactive saucepan.
+- Place the raspberries, 1/4 cup of sugar, 1/4 teaspoon of salt, and 2 tablespoons of water in a 3-quart non-reactive saucepan.
 Cook the raspberries over medium heat until they start to break down.
 Use a potato masker to completely break down the berries Strain the berries through a fine-mesh strainer to remove the seeds.
 You should have 1 cup of puree.
 Allow the raspberries to cool to room temperature.
 Add the lemon juice and remaining 1/4 cup of sugar and taste the mixture.
 If it is still a little tart add additional sugar 1 tablespoon at a time until desired sweetness is reached.

 - Place the raspberry puree back in the 3-quart saucepan.
 Rinse and dry the bowl and place it next to the stove with a medium-coarse strainer Add the whole eggs and egg yolks to the raspberry-lemon mixture and whisk to combine.